kstrauser/PythonOAuthCallback/README.md

 *A local webserver for answering OAuth callbacks*

-OAuth is an increasingly popular system for authenticating client software to Internet services, but it often requires access to a web server.
-When the client software is Open Source software running on a user's laptop and without any external supporting infrastructure, this can present a difficult obstacle.
+OAuth is an increasingly popular system for authenticating client software to Internet services, but it often requires coordination with a webserver hosted by the client's developer.
+When the client software is an Open Source project running on a user's computer and without any external supporting infrastructure, this can present a difficult obstacle.

 This package provides a standard framework for writing OAuth callback handlers and running them on a local webserver temporarily set up for just that